Biewer Terrier Photo Standard...

 |Color coming down the leg is unacceptable.
 Usually with this amount of coloring, it will not grow out, or fade away.|

-Temperament of the Biewer Terrier is intelligent, loyal and very devoted to their human family.
+Temperament— Intelligent, loyal and very devoted to their human family.
 They have a fun loving, childlike attitude that makes them a great companion for all ages.
+They quickly make friends with animals of any origin.

 Weight is 4 to 8 pounds.

-Faults: Roach or rounded back; brown, gold or tan anywhere on the body, legs, or tail; pale nostrils; floppy ears; over 8 lbs.
+Faults: A roach or rounded back; pale nostrils; floppy ears; over 8 lbs.